JonBangPloug/Archive_Studio_for_Mac/README.md

 ## Core Features

-Archive Studio for Mac is designed for a **local-first workflow**: your projects, images, transcriptions, translations, task history, and exports are stored on your own computer.
+Archive Studio for Mac is designed for a **local-first workflow**: your projects, images, transcriptions, translations, task history, and exports are stored entirely on your own computer.

 * Create local projects from images or PDFs.
 * View page images directly inside the app.
 * Run AI transcription / OCR / HTR.
 * Correct AI transcriptions side-by-side with the page image.
-* Translate corrected transcriptions.
+* Translate corrected or original transcriptions.
 * Edit text manually and track different text stages for each page.
 * Inspect detailed logs for failed API calls or tasks.